vinay-sj/Issue-Tracker/README.md

 * GraphQL can factor dynamic values(`variables`) from the query and pass them as a separate dictionary.
 * To use variables we need to specify a name for the operation right after the `query` or `mutation` field and declare a variable as argument to the operation name.
 The variable name can then replace the value.
 The variable name should start with a `$` character.
 * In GraphQL we can restrict the input values using an `enums`.
 Default values can be provided by using the `=` symbol.
+* To print out the error on the console we can use the configuration option `formatError` available in the Apollo Server.
+Using this we can make changes to the way error is sent back.

 ### Errors & Issues

 * The setup of `apollo-server` was showing an error `Error: Cannot find module 'graphql/validation/rules/PossibleTypeExtensions'` with the command in page 97.
 After going through the posts on piazza, I installed the version to 2.3+ using the command `npm install graphql@0 apollo-server-express@2.3` which fixed the issue.
+* I made a lot of typos in this chapter which took some time to debug.
+* The function `issueValidate(issue)` was wrongly named as `validateIssue(_, { issue })` in page 125.

 ## Chapter 4